filamentphp/filament/packages/forms/docs/04-layout.md

     ])
 ```

-Additionally, you can specify a string classname which will append to the component's parent div.
-Adding the `hidden` class would hide this column.
+Additionally, you can use custom HTML classes, e.g. `hidden` to hide the column altogether:

 ```php
 use Filament\Forms\Components\Grid;